 Admission and Fellowships

 A general knowledge of ancient history and literature is required, as well as a reasonable competence in reading both Greek and Latin prose and poetry, as indicated by the successful completion of an undergraduate major in classics or its equivalent.
-Students may apply just for the M.A. without fellowship.
-Students may also apply directly to the Ph.D. program, in which case the M.A. is awarded upon completion of the requirements; if a student enters the Ph.D. program with an M.A. in Classics, blanket credit of 32 points can be awarded.
+Students may apply just for the M.A., without fellowship.
+Students may also apply directly to the Ph.D. program, in which case the M.A. is awarded upon completion of the requirements; if a student enters the Ph.D. program with an M.A. in Classics, a limited number of transfer credits can be awarded.

 All students admitted to the Ph.D. program will receive a Henry M. MacCracken Fellowship.
-This comprehensive four- or five-year award includes a nine-month (September-May) stipend ($28,145 for 2018-19) as well as a full tuition scholarship, student health insurance premiums, remission of all fees, and a $1,000 one-time fellowship for start-up expenses.
+This comprehensive five-year award includes a nine-month (September-May) stipend ($29,500 for 2020-21) as well as a full tuition scholarship, student health insurance premiums, remission of all fees, and a $1,000 one-time fellowship for start-up expenses.

-Teaching is not part of this Fellowship, but it is expected that students in the Classics program will teach during their doctoral studies, for which they will be compensated above the stipend received as a MacCracken Fellow.
+Teaching is not a requirement of this fellowship, but it is expected that students in the Classics program will teach during their doctoral studies, for which they will be compensated above the stipend received as a MacCracken Fellow.

 Classics doctoral students are eligible for grants for travel and study abroad from the Department, the Graduate School of Arts and Science, and the Center for Ancient Studies.
 Students working on their dissertations may also apply for the Lane Cooper Fellowship and the Dean's Dissertation Fellowship.